Views:

 If you retired on or after 6 April 2023, there will be no LTA charge on the pension benefits paid to you.
 Any charges already being paid will continue.

-LTA will be abolished in April 2024.
+LTA was abolished in April 2024.

 For the NHS Pension Scheme, a crystallisation event is the later of either:

-• the date the pension was payable from
+• the payable date

-The standard LTA is currently £1,073,100.
+The standard LTA on 5 April 2024 was £1,073,100.

 • 1995 Section - £46,656